-1. Tradition: Societies from ancient to modern have applied positive discrimination toward heterosexual unions.
+1. Tradition and heterosexual marriage: Societies from ancient to modern have applied positive discrimination toward heterosexual unions.
 Even in ancient Greece where homosexuality was socially acceptable, even encouraged, particularly between older men and pubescent boys, marriage was viewed as a heterosexual institution of high status.
 Marriage was given this status for the provision of the next generation, an institution affirming the micro society of mum, dad and the kids.
 It has only been in the last ten years that Western societies have considered discarding positive discrimination toward breeders, and one wonders how such action can benefit a society going forward.

-6. Freedom of religion: In Australia, a Premier, commentating on the views of an Islamic preacher who said that homosexuality was evil, stated that "I'll always respect a person's right to freedom of religious belief, but under no circumstances do these views have a place in Queensland."
+6. Freedom of religion under threat: In Australia, a Premier, commentating on the views of an Islamic preacher who said that homosexuality was evil, stated that "I'll always respect a person's right to freedom of religious belief, but under no circumstances do these views have a place in Queensland."
 Her statement represents the new version of freedom of belief and expression; an extension of Mill's codicil, "except for harm."
 Freedom of belief and expression is now bound by the confine of offense, which of course means we no longer possess freedom of belief and expression.
 So much for Milton's "give me the liberty to know and to utter and to argue freely according to conscience, above all liberties", or Voltaire's "I disapprove of what you say, but I will defend to the death your right to say it", Hall.

 I well remember a colleague speak of a transgender prostitute he would often say good morning to as he walked down to his local shop - all part of inner city life!
-On one Christmas she came to the midnight service and it was his joy to share holy communion with her. "'Is there no one to condemn you?'
-'No one, sir,' she replied. 'neither do I condemn you', said Jesus.
-'Go and sin no more.'"
+On one Christmas she came to the midnight service and it was his joy to share holy communion with her.
+His actions broke ecclesiastical rules, but reflected the grace of the Master who once said, "'Is there no one to condemn you?'
+'No one, sir,' she replied.
+'Neither do I condemn you.
+Go and sin no more.'"